-The security appliance supports the following authentication methods with RADIUS:
+The ASA supports the following authentication methods with RADIUS:

 - PAP-For all connection types.

-- CHAP-For L2TP-over-IPSec.
+- CHAP-For L2TP-over-IPsec.

-- MS-CHAPv1-For L2TP-over-IPSec.
+- MS-CHAPv1-For L2TP-over-IPsec.

-- MS-CHAPv2-For L2TP-over-IPSec, and for regular IPSec remote access connections when the password-management feature is enabled.
-You can also use MS-CHAPv2 with Clientless connections.
+- MS-CHAPv2-For L2TP-over-IPsec, and for regular IPsec remote access connections when the password-management feature is enabled.
+You can also use MS-CHAPv2 with clientless connections.

 - Authentication Proxy modes-Including RADIUS to Active Directory, RADIUS to RSA/SDI, RADIUS to Token-server, and RSA/SI to RADIUS,

-To enable MSChapV2 as the protocol used between the security appliance and the RADIUS server for a clientless connection, password management must be enabled in the tunnel-group general-attributes.
-Enabling password management prevents usernames and passwords from being transmitted in clear text between the security appliance and the RADIUS server.
+To enable MS-CHAPv2 as the protocol used between the ASA and the RADIUS server for a VPN connection, password management must be enabled in the tunnel-group general-attributes.
+Enabling password management generates an MS-CHAPv2 authentication request from the ASA to the RADIUS server.
 See the description of the password-management command for details.